nyone00/Naive_Bayes_and_NLP_Python/README.md

 # Naive_Bayes_and_NLP_Python

 ### Goal
-* Create a model to classify a set of text movie reviews that have been labeled negative or positive.
+* Create a model for text classification.
+* Given a set of text movie reviews that have been labeled negative or positive